 SUPREME: Highest in Rank or Authority, Highest in Degree & Quality, Ultimate, Final

 The latter tip, it should be stated, really was only a problem for the casual observer.
-Five women would inherit the mantle of being a Supreme from 1970-1977, with Mary Wilson being the sole original member to navigate each line-up from 1959-1977 overall.
+Five women inherited the mantle of being a Supreme from 1970 through 1977.
+Mary Wilson was the sole original member to navigate each line-up from 1959 through 1977.
+Each woman who came into The Supremes brought a distinct color all their own.
+In the last decade, their works have finally gotten the spotlight they so richly deserve.

 Right On